 Consider your fresh tattoo a wound.
 Your skin has been hurt, perforated with a lot of little stitches of a needle.
 The amount of bruise can be compared to a medium intense burn.
 This means for you: You want to do your best possible within the upcoming days to protect this wound against further damage and especially prevent bacteria or other microorganisms from entering your body.

 Before you leave the studio, the tattooist will wrap the tattoo with a piece of cling film.
 This cling film is meant to protect your tattoo on the way home from getting in touch with material that is not clean, such as trousers or shirts you’ve worn all day long or dust from the street.
 It shouldn’t stay on you for too long as your skin can’t breathe and wound liquids will start to gather under the foil.

 Once you’re home

 Once you’re home, take off the foil and take a shower – not too hot and not too long.
 Don’t wash the fresh tattoo with any shower gels or other chemical products that contain perfumes and other harmful ingredients.
 Take your first shower washing your tattoo throughly with soap.
-When drying yourself after the shower, take a fresh towel.
-Don’t rub the tattoo.
-You can carefully take off some extensive water by patting it with the towel.
-Give your skin some time to breathe.
-Allow the tattoo to dry in the open.
+If needed, use a clean paper towel to dry pad the tattoo, don’t rub it.
+Give your skin some time to breathe, allow the tattoo to dry in the open.

 Put some cream on…